NeuralFlux/autowaller/README.md

 Scrap popular QuoteFancy wallpapers and change them at a defined frequency.

 ## Getting Started (Linux based systems)
+**Important - I've tried it on Ubuntu with Gnome Desktop.
+It will presumably be different for other distro/OS.
+A minor fix in the `change_wallpaper` function should be able to do it.**
 1. Clone the repo - `git clone https://github.com/NeuralFlux/autowaller`
 2. `cd autowaller`
 3. `pip3 install -r requirements.txt`